 The south project at the intersection of Muth Valley Road consisted of widening Wildcat Canyon Road to accommodate a 12-foot left turn lane for northbound traffic and a 12-foot right turn lane for southbound traffic.
 On the north project, Wildcat Canyon Road was widened and realigned along a distance of approximately one mile.
 A crest vertical curve was lowered by eight feet to gain proper sight distance, and the roadway on the east side was widened to accommodate an additional northbound traffic lane.

 A wildlife corridor also was designed under the roadway.

-A significant element of the project was to design and realign an existing “S” curve into a sweeping horizontal curve and to construct a 96-inch storm drain to replace existing substandard drainage structures.
-Traffic control and construction phasing were also important elements of this process.
+A significant element of the project was to design and realign an existing “S” curve into a sweeping horizontal curve and to build a 96-inch storm drain to replace existing substandard drainage structures.
+Traffic control and phasing were also important elements of this process.